-New Species of Dinoflagellate Cysts from the Paleocene of the Anambra Basin, Southeastern Nigeria
+New Species of Dinoflagellate Cysts from the Paleocene of the Anambra Basin, Southeast Nigeria

 Six new species of dinoflagellate cysts and one new combination from the Paleocene to ? lower most Eocene succession in the Alo-1 well, southeast Nigeria, are proposed herein.
 The new species are Achomosphaera quadrata, Diphyes bifidum, Ifecysta fusiforma, Ifecysta heterospinosa, Palaeocystodinium rafii, and Wilsonidium stellatum.
 Furthermore, Fibrocysta lappacea (Drugg 1970) Stover & Evitt 1978 is transferred to Ifecysta, and the diagnosis of Ifecysta is emended.

-F. Oboh-Ikuenobe and H. Antolinez-Delgado, "New Species of Dinoflagellate Cysts from the Paleocene of the Anambra Basin, Southeastern Nigeria," Palynology, American Association of Stratigraphic Palynologists (AASP), Jan 2007.
+H. Antolinez-Delgado and F. Oboh-Ikuenobe, "New Species of Dinoflagellate Cysts from the Paleocene of the Anambra Basin, Southeast Nigeria," Palynology, vol. 31, no. 1, pp. 53-62, American Association of Stratigraphic Palynologists (AASP), Jan 2007.

 Geosciences and Geological and Petroleum Engineering